 Switching away from coal to natural gas is relatively easy and does not require significant investment in the grid while, at the same time, reducing emissions.
-Qatar National Bank (QNB) is the largest bank in Qatar, with over 40% share of system loans.
-QNB is strategically crucial to the economic development of Qatar and provides financing for large-scale LNG and other capital projects in the country.
+We are invested in the largest bank in Qatar, with over 40% share of system loans.
+The holding is strategically crucial to the economic development of Qatar and provides financing for large-scale LNG and other capital projects in the country.
 The outlook for non-LNG investments is positive.
-Qatar spends approx..
-US\$20bn annually on major infrastructure projects such as rail, airport infrastructure, highways, seaport infrastructure, and worker accommodation.
+Qatar spends approx. US\$20bn annually on major infrastructure projects such as rail, airport infrastructure, highways, seaport infrastructure, and worker accommodation.

-QNB is strategically crucial to the economic development of Qatar and provides financing for large-scale LNG and other capital projects in the country.
+The holding is strategically crucial to the economic development of Qatar and provides financing for large-scale LNG and other capital projects in the country.

-Gaztransport Et Technigaz (GTT) is an engineering company specialising in LNG carriers and containment solutions for onshore, offshore, and multi-gas transportation applications.
-GTT is a French company with majority revenues from emerging markets - primarily South Korea.
-GTT is the dominant player in LNG carrier membranes, with a 100% market share achieved via patent-protected cryogenic membrane technology.
-GTT has a unique, asset-light business model wherein it licenses its technology to South Korean and Chinese shipbuilders in return for royalty payments.
-While GTT has strong order visibility for the next few years, the company has a diversified growth platform that covers hydrogen electrolysers, digital shipping solutions, and LNG as a fuel.
+Another holding is an engineering company specialising in LNG carriers and containment solutions for onshore, offshore, and multi-gas transportation applications.
+The holding is a French company with majority revenues from emerging markets - primarily South Korea.
+The holding is the dominant player in LNG carrier membranes, with a 100% market share achieved via patent-protected cryogenic membrane technology.
+The holding has a unique, asset-light business model wherein it licenses its technology to South Korean and Chinese shipbuilders in return for royalty payments.
+While the French group has strong order visibility for the next few years, the company has a diversified growth platform that covers hydrogen electrolysers, digital shipping solutions, and LNG as a fuel.